kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 ### §133.14   Carriage of narcotic drugs, marihuana, and depressant or stimulant drugs or substances.

-If the holder of a certificate issued under this part permits any aircraft owned or leased by that holder to be engaged in any operation that the certificate holder knows to be in violation of §91.19(a) of this chapter, that operation is a basis for suspending or revoking the certificate.
+If the holder of a certificate issued under this part permits any aircraft owned or leased by that holder to be engaged in any operation that the certificate holder knows to be in violation of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.19   Carriage of narcotic drugs, marihuana, and depressant or stimulant drugs or substances.|§91.19]](a) of this chapter, that operation is a basis for suspending or revoking the certificate.

 \[Doc.
 No. 12035, 38 FR 17493, July 2, 1973, as amended by Amdt.
 133-10, 54 FR 34332, Aug.
 18, 1989\]